-Imagine visiting a country for the first time in which you’re unfamiliar with the native language.
+Imagine visiting a country for the first time in which you’re unfamiliar with the native language like if you decided to study in Dubai for example.
 It takes longer to decipher directions, conduct conversations, and interpret inflection.
 What kinds of tools, help, and resources would you hope to have in your new environment that would bridge that communication barrier and improve your experience?

 This question, in relation to Transy’s own English language learning and multilingual student support systems, is one that has sparked a healthy conversation on campus recently.

 “Multilingual Students and the University Challenge” was the title of Dr. Bruce Horner’s presentation on the afternoon of the inauguration of the USA’s 45th president.
 With around 40-50 students, faculty and staff convened in the library’s ACE, Dr. Horner, the Endowed Chair in Rhetoric and Composition at the University of Louisville, discussed the challenges universities face in creating an environment supportive of language diversity.

 The term “multilingual” means the ability to speak more than one language.
 It encompasses a diverse range of English education backgrounds, places of origin, races, classes, genders, and abilities.
 In fact, as Dr. Horner argued, multilingualism isn’t necessarily a group label so much as it is a ubiquitous social reality.

 “All of us, and not just those deemed multilingual, are confronting multilinguality all the time as part of a linguistic ocean in which we live and swim,” Dr. Horner said.

 To address this reality and work past monolingual assumptions, Dr. Horner was clear about what colleges should avoid: systems that segregate multilingual learners and view multilingualism as a “problem to be corrected” rather than a source of educational potential.